Takashi-KK/qae/README.md

 ## :postbox: OS

-I typically develop on Ubuntu, but I managed to get it running on Windows as well.
+I typically develop on Ubuntu, but I managed to get it running on Windows (using Git Bash) as well.

 ```
 $ lsb_release -a